-NOTE: For the best experience, use a desktop web browser to download Virtual Machines and to view the SHA256 value.
+NOTE: For the best experience, use a desktop web browser to download Virtual Machines and to view the Checksum Values.